 Several astronauts who have seen Earth from space have had profoundly awakening spiritual experiences.
 Here’s three of them.

 Seeing Earth from space will cause you to lose your shit.
+Just ask any of the astronauts who have.

 In Plato’s Phaedo, Socrates said that if you could see the Earth from space, you would recognize “that is the real heaven and the real light and the real earth.”